anupkv1/cmpe202-whitewalkers/WeeklyProgress_Abhishek.md

 Analysing the Incorporation of Command Pattern
 Scrum Value : Focus
 Focus on the design features by implementing a design pattern

+Week 4 (4th November to 11th November):
+Initialization of Enemy Object Params
+Command Design Pattern
+Enemy key binding analysis
+Scrum Value : Commitment
+With the predefined targets for this sprint, we were able to commit towards the goals in to do list .